 Our site operates under implied consent for cookies, which means we assume by using this site you are happy with our usage of cookies as outlined below.
-If you do not want to accept the use of these cookies you should not use the site, delete the cookies or adjust your browser settings accordingly.
+If you do not want to accept the use of these cookies, you can edit your browser settings.

 What sort of cookies does AAT use?

-We will use the persistent cookies to enable our website to recognise you when you visit to help save you time.
+We use the persistent cookies to enable our website to recognise you when you visit to help save you time.

-AAT uses permanent cookies to record what you have added to your basket (for example, when booking events or ordering from the AAT shop) and to enable basic web traffic analysis using Google Analytics.
-We also use permanent cookies to 'remember you' when you return to your MyAAT login.
+These cookies record what you have added to your basket when booking events and to enable basic web traffic analysis using Google Analytics.
+We also use persistent cookies to 'remember you' when you return to your MyAAT login.
 If you do not wish for our website to ‘remember you’, you must ensure that you use the ‘log out’ button and close your browser to complete the process.

 Persistent cookies will remain stored on your computer until deleted, or until they reach a specified expiry date.

 Teracent cookies are present on a set number of pages on the website.
 We use Teracent cookies to deliver dynamic adverts based on webpages visited.